When Jake told me we were hiring again, I had two contradictory and gut-wrenching reactions: Excited relief, and overwhelming fear. 😬

 Side note: Why the hell do people get so abusive when they don’t get to interview?
 As if calling someone a dickhead is going to make them realize how wrong they were in their hiring decision.
 I mean what the hell?! 🤷🏻♂️

 Then I remembered how we all felt the fallout from it as a team.
 It was excruciating.
 Most of all because Jake was the only one really managing the process.
-So he absorbed all the hate and deflected it away from the rest of the team.
+So they absorbed all the hate and deflected it away from the rest of the team.

 As noble as it was, there was nothing the rest of the team could do to lighten the load when it became soul destroying.